-- 2.1 The Order has been made under Section 226(1)(a) of the Town and Country Planning Act 1990 ("the 1990 Act") as amended, the Council being of the view that the proposed acquisition of the Order Land will: - (a) Facilitate the carrying out of development/redevelopment or improvement on or in relation to the land; and - (b) Will contribute to the promotion or improvement of the economic, social and environmental well-being of the London Borough of Enfield. - The Council's Cabinet approved the use of compulsory purchase powers to secure the Order Land on [] ("Cabinet Resolution") pursuant to s226(1)(a) of the Town and Country Planning Act 1990.
+- 2.1 The Order has been made under Section 226(1)(a) of the Town and Country Planning Act 1990 as amended ("the 1990 Act"), the Council being of the view that the proposed acquisition of the Order Land will: - (a) Facilitate the carrying out of development/redevelopment or improvement on or in relation to the land; and - (b) Will contribute to the promotion or improvement of the economic, social and environmental well-being of the London Borough of Enfield. - 2.2 The Council's Cabinet approved the use of compulsory purchase powers to secure the Order Land on 17 June 2015 ("Cabinet Resolution") pursuant to Section 226(1)(a) of the Town and Country Planning Act 1990.
 The Council believes that the acquisition of the Order Land will assist it in achieving the regeneration of Ponders End Central.
-The resulting redevelopment will result in an improvement to the environmental, social and economic well being of the immediate vicinity of Ponders End Central and the Council's wider administrative area. - 2.3 The Circular provides guidance to acquiring authorities on the use of compulsory purchase powers and the Council has taken full account of this guidance in making the Order.
-The Council recognises that a compulsory purchase order can only be made if there is a compelling case in the public interest (paragraph 17 of the Circular) which justifies the overriding of private rights in the land sought to be acquired.
+The resulting redevelopment will result in an improvement to the environmental, social and economic well-being of the immediate vicinity of Ponders End Central and the Council's wider administrative area. - 2.3 The Guidance provides advice to acquiring authorities on the use of compulsory purchase powers and the Council has taken full account of the Guidance in making the Order.
+The Council recognises that a compulsory purchase order can only be made if there is a compelling case in the public interest (paragraph 2 of the Guidance) which justifies the overriding of private rights in the land sought to be acquired.
 It is considered a compelling case exists here. - 2.4 The Council has given careful consideration to the reasons as to why it is necessary to make the Order in pursuance of its statutory powers.
-The freehold owners, lessees and occupiers affected by the Order have been invited to enter into discussions with the Council with a view to agreeing appropriate terms for payment of compensation.
-A number of meetings have taken place over a lengthy period between the parties and valuations are being prepared for further discussion.
-The Council considers that it is necessary to utilise its powers under s226(1)(a) and make the Order for the following reasons:
+The freehold owners, lessees and occupiers affected by the Order have been invited to enter into discussions with the Council with a view to agreeing appropriate terms for the purchase of their various interests in the Order Land.
+A number of meetings have taken place over a lengthy period between the parties and valuations have been prepared for further discussion.
+The Council has acquired a number of interests within the Order Land but considers that no further interests are likely to be acquired within a reasonable timescale within the Order Land.
+The Council considers that it is necessary, therefore, to utilise its powers under s226(1)(a) and make the Order for the following reasons: